How to Create a Professional Logo Animation

-If you want to stand out you need to plan your logo animation carefully.
+If you want to stand out you need to plan your logo animations carefully.

 When you're just starting out, the best thing you can do is watch as many logo intros as you can.
 You'll learn a lot about what works and what doesn't just by doing this.

-So here's some good videos to start with:
+So here's some good posts to start with:

 Did you make your own logo animation using this tutorial?
 Post your results in the comments below!